 Jim has dedicated most of his career to nonprofit (or “for purpose”) work, including serving as CEO of Big Brothers Big Sisters of Lake County, and as the director of communications for the United Way of Metropolitan Chicago.

 Jim graduated summa cum laude with honors from Bucknell University, and received his Master’s in Public Policy from the Harvard Kennedy School.
-Jim lives with his family in LaGrange Park and is currently teaching his oldest daughter to drive.
+Jim lives with his family in LaGrange Park and is currently teaching his youngest daughter to drive.
 Honk if you see him!

 What’s your biggest challenge – or opportunity?
 Our biggest opportunity is that the Chicagoland community really is ready for our message that “Together, We’re Better”.
 More and more companies, schools and organizations want to include kids and adults with disabilities and want to partner with us.
 But the challenge is making sure we do this strategically and sustainably – our resources and time are limited, so we need to stay focused.